Journal of Global Change Data & Discovery2021.5(4):431-443

 1 Introduction

-With the rapid development of China’s economy, the demand for high-quality agricultural products is on the rise.
-In this context, “products with certain geographic features” have been paid unprecedented attention, including geographical indications, featured geographical products, and traditional geographical products[1,2].
-At present, the concept of “Lucid waters and lush mountains are invaluable assets” (the “two mountains” initiative) is deeply rooted in the hearts of people and has been continuously put into practice.
-Ecological products are an important starting point to substantiate the ‘two mountains’ initiative[3].
-As one of the four major dried fruits globally, hazelnuts are known as the “King of Nuts” because of their high protein, amino acid content and the anti-cancer chemical paclitaxel[4].
+With the rapid development of China??s economy, the demand for high-quality agricultural products is on the rise.
+In this context, ??products with certain geographic features?? have been paid unprecedented attention, including geographical indications, featured geographical products, and traditional geographical products[1,2].
+At present, the concept of ??Lucid waters and lush mountains are invaluable assets?? (the ??two mountains?? initiative) is deeply rooted in the hearts of people and has been continuously put into practice.
+Ecological products are an important starting point to substantiate the ??two mountains?? initiative[3].
+As one of the four major dried fruits globally, hazelnuts are known as the ??King of Nuts?? because of their high protein, amino acid content and the anti-cancer chemical paclitaxel[4].
 Hazelnuts are also an important ecological product in great demand in domestic and foreign markets.

 The case study area of Futai town is located in Panshi city, Jilin province, in the low mountains and hills of the transition zone between the Songliao Plain and the Changbai Mountains, belonging to the mid-temperate, humid monsoon region.
 Futai town, a traditional agricultural town, has abundant water and forest resources [5].
 Thanks to the high-quality water source such as the Liuyang Reservoir, Futai town has bred Panshi large hazelnuts as a high-quality geographically characteristic product which provides an example of land use in the poor-farmland-converted wood land.
 As a case of ecological protection and sustainable development in low hilly land, the cultivation, production, processing, and marketing of hazelnuts in Futai town may serve as a useful reference for rural revitalization and ecological civilization construction.